LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

 -  A list archive for a mailing list
 -  A webmail interface allowing users to check POP accounts
--  An auto-responder which can reply to incoming messages with information
+-  An auto-responder that can reply to incoming messages with information

-Lasso's flexible POP implementation allows messages to easily be retrieved from a POP server with a minimal amount of coding.
+Lasso's flexible POP implementation allows messages to be easily retrieved from a POP server with a minimal amount of coding.
 In addition, Lasso allows the messages available on the POP server to be inspected without downloading or deleting them.
-Mail can be downloaded and left on the server so it can be checked by other clients (and deleted at a later point if necessary).
+Mail can be downloaded but left on the server so it can be checked by other clients (and deleted at a later point if necessary).

 All messages are downloaded as raw MIME text.
-The `email_parse` type can be used to extract the different parts of the downloaded messages, inspect their headers, or extract attachments from them.
+The :type:`email_parse` type can be used to extract the different parts of the downloaded messages, inspect their headers, or extract attachments from them.

 .. note::